A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: The BATSS R package

 These different adaptations typically rely on the posterior probability of being greater or smaller than the clinically important difference indicated in the delta arguments -- respectively \texttt{delta.eff} and \texttt{delta.fut} for the efficacy and futility arm stopping rules, and \texttt{delta.RAR} for the RAR probabilities -- which is estimated at each look for each target parameter.

-We provide some examples of functions for the adaptations in Section \ref{binary-outcome} and Appendices B and C, and describe the required inputs for these functions in Table \ref{tab:table_ingredients} and Table A2 in Appendix A.
+We provide some examples of functions for the adaptations in Section \ref{binary-outcome} and Appendices B and C, and describe the required inputs for these functions in Table \ref{tab:table_ingredients} and Table A2 in Appendix A. When relying on self-defined functions (for treatment allocation, efficacy and futility stopping rules, and RAR), we recommend that users test them outside of \texttt{batss.glm} before using them in a simulation, both to identify potential errors and to verify that the functions behave as intended.
+Examples of such tests are provided in the \texttt{BATSS} vignettes \citep{BATSS}.